Vitamin E: Vaping-associated lung injury

 The US Centers for Disease Control and Prevention (CDC) stated in February 2020 that previous research suggested inhaled vitamin E acetate (α-tocopheryl acetate) may interfere with normal lung functioning.
-In September 2019, the US Food and Drug Administration had announced that vape liquids linked to recent vaping related lung disease outbreak in the United States, tested positive for vitamin E acetate which had been used as a thickening agent by illicit THC vape cartridge manufacturers.
+In September 2019, the US Food and Drug Administration had announced that vape liquids linked to recent vaping related lung disease outbreak in the United States tested positive for vitamin E acetate which had been used as a thickening agent by illicit THC vape cartridge manufacturers.
 By November 2019, the CDC had identified vitamin E acetate as a very strong culprit of concern in the vaping-related illnesses, but has not ruled out other chemicals or toxicants as possible causes.
 These findings were based on fluid samples from the lungs of people with vaping-associated pulmonary injury.
 Pyrolysis of vitamin E acetate produces exceptionally toxic ketene gas, along with carcinogenic alkenes and benzene.

 History

+Vitamin E was discovered in 1922 by Herbert McLean Evans and Katharine Scott Bishop, first identified as a certain unknown substance necessary for fertility.
+Specifically, female rats raised on a diet of pure fat, carbohydrate, protein, salt, vitamins A and B were healthy in all apparent aspects, but they cannot carry a pregnancy to term, because they always reabsorb the fetus.
+Fertility is restored by supplementing the diet with certain foods (such as lettuce).
+Thus it was determined that a certain "anti-sterility vitamine" was present in these foods.
+This was the basis of a classical method for bioassaying the bioactivity of the various forms of vitamin E: the rat fetal resorption bioassay.

+Evans and collaborators used this to measure the presence and equivalent concentrations of vitamin E in many substances.
+For example, they measured the presence, concentration, and rate of decay of vitamin E storage in various body parts by "cannibal experiments".
+Rats fed on a scheduled diet of vitamin E were sacrificed daily, and their tissues were fed to sterile rats raised on the vitamin E-free diet.
+This restored fertility.
+It was also established that vitamin E is transferred intrauterinely from mother to pup, because sacrificed newborn pups can restore fertility.

-Vitamin E was discovered in 1922 by Herbert McLean Evans and Katharine Scott Bishop and first isolated in a pure form by Evans and Gladys Anderson Emerson in 1935 at the University of California, Berkeley.
-Because the vitamin activity was first identified as a dietary fertility factor in rats, it was given the name "tocopherol" from the Greek words "τόκος" [tókos, birth], and "φέρειν", [phérein, to bear or carry] meaning in sum "to carry a pregnancy," with the ending "-ol" signifying its status as a chemical alcohol.
+Vitamin E was first isolated in a pure form by Evans and Gladys Anderson Emerson in 1935 at the University of California, Berkeley.
+It was given the name "tocopherol" from the Greek words "τόκος" [tókos, birth], and "φέρειν", [phérein, to bear or carry] meaning in sum "to carry a pregnancy," with the ending "-ol" signifying its status as a chemical alcohol.
 George M. Calhoun, Professor of Greek at the University of California, was credited with helping with the naming process.
 Erhard Fernholz elucidated its structure in 1938 and shortly afterward the same year, Paul Karrer and his team first synthesized it.